Posts Tagged ‘Lawton Oklahoma French Drain Installation’

 Connecting Gutter to French Drain

-Rather than have water come off the roof and out the Down Spout and on to the ground below, many times it is much better to tie a Gutter Down Spout Directly into a French Drain or near by Drain Pipe depending on the Drainage System Design.
+Rather than have water come off the roof and out the Down Spout and on to the ground below, many times it is much better to tie a Gutter Down Spout Directly into a French Drain or near by Drainpipe depending on the Drainage System Design.

 Connecting The Down Spouts Directly into a French Drain is much more efficient and causes suction to occur in the French Drain.
 Connection of Gutter Down Spouts to a French Drain makes the Drainage System work better.